 < Continued from A little self-publishing tale, part 1

 The first print run of 20,000 copies of the Whitley Bay Guide were lounging around awaiting circulation, held back till our planned WB Chamber of Trade launch that evening.
 That morning, however, we dropped-off a box or two to our "advisory" hotelier chum, out of courtesy.
-It was later that day we received word from the department of Tourism that our guides were not to be handed out by them after all due to "several complaints" from hoteliers because our listings included a number of B&Bs and guesthouses not certified to Quality in Tourism standards.
+Just an hour or so later we received word from the Department of Tourism that our guides were not to be handed out by them after all due to "several complaints" from hoteliers because our listings included a number of B&Bs and guesthouses not certified to Quality in Tourism standards.
 Strange that "several" hoteliers had registered their complaints so quickly seeing as only one hotelier (yep, you guessed it) had actually received the guides at that point.

 Of course we wanted no part in this snidey, back-stabbing elitism—our independent guide was to promote all such businesses, however small, and we were not going to ignore, say, a guesthouse who had not the funds to assume a higher status.
 But a compromise was reached that, should one of our guides be mailed out through “official” Tourism channels, a disclaimer slip would be enclosed.